Iceland car rental Show menu

 Distance from Reykjavik: 539 km

-Approximate travel time: 7h 7min
+Approximate travel time: 7h 7 min

 If you are looking for raw power, then you should definitely head to this awesome waterfall in the northern part of Iceland.
-Located not too far from Akureyri, it is Iceland’s most powerful waterfall with a huge volume of water cascading down every second.
+Located not too far from Akureyri, it is Iceland’s most powerful waterfall, with a huge volume of water cascading down every second.
 Although it isn’t one of the tallest waterfalls at just 45 meters tall, it is 100 meters wide and really is an amazing sight.
 It was also seen at the beginning of the film Prometheus by Ridley Scott.
-The road can be closed in the winter though so check first before heading to the fall.
+The road can be closed in the winter, so check first before heading to the fall.

 Mesmerising Seljalanfoss Waterfall in Iceland

-Seljalandfoss Waterfall – South Iceland
+Seljalandsfoss Waterfall – South Iceland

 Distance from Reykjavik: 128 km

-Approximate travel time: 1h 47min
+Approximate travel time: 1h 47 min

 If Gullfoss is the most popular waterfall in Iceland, then this could be a close second.
-Seljalandsfoss is one of the most visited waterfalls in the country, due to the fact you can actually walk around the waterfall and stand behind the water flow.
+Seljalandsfoss is one of the most visited waterfalls in the country, due to the fact that you can actually walk around the waterfall and stand behind the water flow.
 This offers a unique opportunity that you wouldn’t find in many other places in the world.
 The mist from the fall can cause the path and visitors to get slightly wet, so beware of slipping and make sure you are wearing appropriate clothing.
-It is close to the ring road and you can drive there yourself by heading east on Route 1 from Reykjavik.
+It is close to the ring road, and you can drive there yourself by heading east on Route 1 from Reykjavik.

 Read our blog on The Best Photography Spots in Iceland to discover some more otherworldly locations in our country.